Groups, Orders, and Dynamics: The Space of Left-Orders

 \vsp \vsp

 {\underline{Step II.}} There is no finitely-generated positive cone in the free group.

 \vsp \vsp

-Concerning Step I, it is not hard to see that a finitely-generated positive cone yields an isolated point in the space of left-orders (see Proposition \ref{paja} below), yet the converse is not necessarily true ({\em c.f.} Example \ref{pos-riv}).
-The issue here is that the converse can be directly established for free groups.
-This is due to Smith and Clay, and we reproduce their (quite involved) proof from \cite{clay-smith} below.
-(It would be desirable to get more geometric/transparent arguments that apply to other groups.)
+Concerning Step I, it is not hard to see that a finitely-generated positive cone yields an isolated point in the space of left-orders (see Proposition \ref{paja} below), yet the converse is not necessarily true (see Example \ref{pos-riv}).
+However, the converse can be directly established for free groups, as was cleverly shown by Clay and Smith in \cite{clay-smith}.

-\begin{thm} {\em If a left-order on $\mathbb{F}_n$ is isolated in the space of left-orders, then its positive cone must be finitely generated as a semigroup.} \end{thm}